 "If you are not committed to winning, I don't want to be here.
 And I think tonight shows no commitment towards winning."

-Obviously, Spurs coach John Lucas felt Robinson earned every one of those points.
+No surprise, the Spurs coach felt Robinson earned every one of those points.

 "Those were a legit 71 points," Lucas said.
 "He played 44 minutes when he should have played 48."

-Not everybody seems to care about a scoring title as Robinson.
+Not everybody seems to care about a scoring title as much as Robinson.
 This is what Kevin Durant posted on the final game of a season when he was up for the scoring title.